Diocese of Linares (Mexico)

 The Diocese of Linares in Mexico (Dioecesis Linarina) is a Latin Church ecclesiastical territory or diocese of the Catholic Church in Mexico.
-The diocese is a suffragan in the ecclesiastical province of the metropolitan Archdiocese of Monterrey.
-It was erected on 30 April 1962.
+The diocese is a suffragan in the ecclesiastical province of the metropolitan Archdiocese of Monterrey that was founded in 1777 with the name of Diocese of Linares (name changed in Monterrey in 1922).
+The new Diocese of Linares was erected on 30 April 1962.
 The cathedra is found in the Linares Cathedral in the episcopal see of Linares, Nuevo León.